grayson40/kernel-mod/README.md

 ## How to build, install, and test

+**Everything below needs to be performed on a linux environment, i.e. linux virtualbox**

 1. Open a terminal and cd into the directory of this project.

 2. Execute the following commands: